bougou/go-ipmi/README.md

 Native Go implementation of IPMI.
 It does not shell out to `ipmitool`.

-The library covers a remote/in-band client, a reference BMC useful for local development and tests, and the shared protocol types used by both.
-Public packages live under `pkg/`; start with `[pkg/client](./pkg/client)` for the usual remote-console path.
+The library provides an IPMI client (remote and in-band) and a reference IPMI server (BMC) for local development and tests, plus the protocol types they share.
+Public APIs live under `pkg/`.
+To use the client, start with `pkg/client`.

 ## Compatibility